The Golden Girls: Syndication

 Beginning July 3, 1989, NBC added daytime reruns of the show, replacing long-running Wheel of Fortune (which had moved to CBS) on the NBC schedule at 11:00 am EST; it ran until September 1990.
 At this time, syndicated reruns began airing, distributed by Buena Vista Television (now Disney–ABC Domestic Television), the syndication arm of Disney, whose Touchstone Television division produced the series.

 In March 1997, the Lifetime cable network acquired the exclusive rights to repeat the episodes of The Golden Girls in the US until March 1, 2009.
 Many episodes were edited to allow more commercials and for content.

 Both Hallmark Channel and We TV picked-up the reruns in March 2009.
-As of February 2013, We TV's rights expired and Viacom's TV Land, home to Betty White's last series Hot in Cleveland, purchased them, as did Logo TV.
-In 2020, CMT purchased the rights to the series.
+As of February 2013, We TV's rights expired; Viacom purchased the rights and added the series to TV Land (which had carried White's Hot in Cleveland at the time), Logo TV, and (by 2020) CMT.

+On February 18, 2026, MeTV announced that they will acquire the rights to the series, returning to broadcast TV for the first time in nearly 30 years.
+The show debuted on March 16, airing 2 episodes weeknights at 10:00 pm EST, 1 episode Sundays at 6:00 pm EST and in a 2-hour block Sundays from 8:00 pm to 10:00 pm EST.

 In Australia, the show has aired weekends on Fox Comedy.
 As of 2019, every episode is available for streaming on Stan.
 As of December 1, 2021, every episode was made available to stream on Disney+.

 In Canada, Corus Entertainment's digital specialty channel, DejaView, aired reruns of The Golden Girls until 2017.
 As of September 8, 2021 all 7 seasons of The Golden Girls were made available to stream on Disney+ in Canada.